Complex example-giving is naming a random member of an already-mentioned general class and adding information about it

 Note that the pronoun in the third sentence here is it instead of this, reflecting the fact that the preceding example is now the subject of its sentence.

-Here is a task that might help all of the above points to be better understood and remembered.
+SUPPOSE, which always needs a following that, is possible here too.
+Now here is an exercise that might help some of the above points to be better understood and remembered.

 1. Many countries besides Spain are Spanish-speaking for example Venezuela.